tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/kubernetes_cluster.html.markdown

 The `extension_addon` object supports the following:

 * `name` - (Required, String) Add-on name.
-* `param` - (Optional, String) Description of the add-on resource object in JSON string format.
+* `param` - (Required, String) Parameter of the add-on resource object in JSON string format, please check the example at the top of page for reference.

 The `instances_para` object supports the following: